Your questions about

 Why not use the open-source version of OSS PRELUDE?

-If you are in an uncritical environment or if you only want to test Prelude SIEM you can deploy Prelude OSS, but keep in mind that it is much less powerful than Prelude SIEM.
+If you are in a non critical environment or if you only want to test Prelude SIEM you can deploy Prelude OSS, but keep in mind that it is much less powerful than Prelude SIEM.

 Prelude OSS can also be a first step which you can there after enrich via our new offer “Plugins OSS” or by a migration from Prelude OSS to Prelude SIEM with our migration tools.